-If your plan includes dependent coverage, you can enroll the following family members on your plan.
+If you choose a plan that includes dependent coverage, you can enroll the following family members on your plan.
 They are referred to in this certificate of coverage as your "covered dependents" or "dependents".)

-- Your legal spouse that resides with you - Your domestic partner who meets the rules set by the policyholder and requirements under state law - Your dependent children your own or those of your spouse or domestic partner - The children must be under 26 years of age, and they include: - Biological children - Stepchildren - Legally adopted children - o A child legally placed with you for adoption (including a foster child) - Foster children - o Children you are responsible for under a qualified medical or dental support order or courtorder (whether or not the child resides with you) - Grandchildren in your court-ordered custody - o A grandchild whose parent is already covered as a dependent under this plan - Any other child with whom you have a parent-child relationship
+- Your legal spouse - Your domestic partner who meets the rules set by the policyholder and requirements under state law - Your dependent children your own or those of your spouse or domestic partner - The children must be under 26 years of age, and they include: - Biological children - Stepchildren - Legally adopted children - A child legally placed with you for adoption (including a foster child) - A grandchild who, at the time of application, is your dependent for federal tax purposes - Children you are responsible for under a qualified medical or dental support order or courtorder (whether or not the child resides with you and whether or not the child resides inside the service area)